robotools/fontParts/documentation/source/objectref/valuetypes/index.rst

 Common Value Types
 ##################

 FontParts scripts are built on with objects that represent fonts, glyphs, contours and so on.
-The objects are obtained through :ref:`fontparts-world`.
+The objects are obtained through :ref:`fontParts.world`.

 .. _fontparts-objects: